-450 Independent Study (4) Prerequisites: Completion of 20 hours of sociology; grade-point average of 3.0 or better; permission of instructor or area coordinator.
+- 450 Independent Study (4) Prerequisites: Completion of 20 hours of sociology; grade-point average of 3.0 or better; permission of instructor or area coordinator.
 Included is a series of directed readings as short research projects on a topic of interest to the student.
 The materials covered must be different from those included in current courses.
 Independent studies can be taken with any full-time professor in the sociology area.
-The subject matter must be determined through student-faculty consultation.

-451 Senior Thesis (4) Prerequisites: Completion of 28 hours of sociology; grade-point average of 3.25 or better; prior permission of instructor and area coordinator.
+The subject matter must be determined through student-faculty consultation. - 451 Senior Thesis (4) Prerequisites: Completion of 28 hours of sociology; grade-point average of 3.25 or better; prior permission of instructor and area coordinator.
 Involves a major research paper planned and written with possible publication in mind.
 A senior thesis can be written under any full-time professor in the sociology department.
 The subject matter must be determined through student-faculty consultation.

-144 Spanish Courses (SPA)
+Spanish Courses (SPA)

-101-102 Elementary Spanish I, II (4,4) SPA 101 is prerequisite for SPA 102.
-The course is taught by the audio-lingual method and the four basic skills of understanding, speaking, reading, and writing are emphasized.

-201-202 Intermediate Spanish I, II (4,4) Prerequisite: SPA 102.
-SPA 201 is prerequisite to SPA 202.
-Continued practice in the four basic skills.

-300-301 Advanced Spanish I, II (4,4) Prerequisite: SPA 202.
+- 101-102 Elementary Spanish I, II (4,4) Not open to native speakers of Spanish.
+Prerequisite: SPA 101 or equivalent skill is prerequisite for SPA 102.
+Beginning Spanish with an emphasis on understanding and speaking Spanish in practical situations and practice in reading and writing.
+Introduction to Hispanic culture. - 201-202 Intermediate Spanish I, II (4,4) Not open to native speakers of Spanish.
+Prerequisite: SPA 102 or two or more years of high school Spanish or equivalent skill.
+Development of a greater understanding of practical spoken Spanish as well as speaking, reading, and writing skills. - 300-301 Advanced Spanish I, II (4,4) Prerequisite: SPA 202 or equivalent skill.
 Emphasis on oral expression, reading, composition, vocabulary building, and grammar.

-302-303 Introduction to Spanish Literature I, II (4,4) Prerequisite: SPA 301 or consent of instructor.
-A study of Spanish literature from the 12th century to the contemporary period.

-304-305 Advanced Spanish Translation I, II (4,4) Prerequisite: SPA 202 or permission of instructor.
+Class conducted in Spanish. - 302-303 Introduction to Spanish Literature I, II (4,4) Prerequisite: one 300-level Spanish course or consent of instructor.
+Reading and discussion of selections by master writers of Spanish literature for an understanding of how ideas, feelings, and social points of view are conveyed through literature.
+The historical and cultural background of each period will be reviewed.
+Class conducted in Spanish. - 304-305 Advanced Spanish Translation I, II (4,4) Prerequisite: SPA 202 or permission of instructor.
 SPA 304 places emphasis on translation of material from current periodicals and business materials.
-SPA 305 places emphasis on literary translation.

-404-405 Hispanic Culture and Civilization I, II (4,4) Prerequisite: SPA 301 or consent of instructor.
+SPA 305 places emphasis on literary translation. - 306 Phonetics and Phonology (4) Prerequisite: one 300-level Spanish course or equivalent skills or permission of instructor.
+The theory and practice of pronunciation.
+A systematic analysis of the sounds of Spanish.
+Stress and intonation patterns of Spanish speech.
+Phonetic transcription and oral practice. - 307 The Structure of Modern Spanish (4) Prerequisite: SPA 202 or equivalent skills or permission of instructor.
+A study of the forms and syntax of Spanish.
+Training in composition and translation. - 308 Commercial Spanish (4) Prerequisite: SPA 202 or equivalent skills or permission of instructor.
+Fundamentals of practical commercial Spanish, effective reports and letters applicable to business usage, as well as the language of advertising, foreign trade, transportation, banking and finance.
+The cultural context of Hispanic business will be considered. - 404-405 Hispanic Culture and Civilization I, II (4,4) Prerequisite: SPA 301 or consent of instructor.
 An integrated picture of the political, economic, social, geographical, and cultural forces that have shaped Spain and Latin America.
 First semester, Spain; second semester, Latin America.